The Moment of Truth – When I Decided To Change.

 All this is the stuff I made it my mission to teach to other women.

 I never pretended I’m a Goddess – body beautiful, brimming with health and vitality all the time.
-No, I’m a pretty darned healthy 49 year old who weighs over 2.5 stones less than I did, who eats well, looks after myself and navigates through menopause as best I can.
-I look and feel better than I did 8 years ago, despite being menopausal.
+No, I’m a pretty darned healthy 50 plus who weighs over 2.5 stones less than I did, who eats well, looks after myself and navigates through menopause as best I can.
+I look and feel better than I did all those years ago, despite being menopausal.
 I kid you not.

 AND I know a canny thing or two about hormones.